liayin/blog/_posts/2021-9-30-literature-other.md

 - AER
 - receipt of the mailing, simplification, and the heightened salience of benefits led to substantial additional claiming

+#### Technology
+[Acemoglu, Autor, Hazell, and Restrepo (2022)](https://economics.mit.edu/files/22553): Artificial Intelligence and Jobs: Evidence from Online Vacancies
+- JLE
+- AI has substituted for humans in a subset of tasks
+- No discernible relationship between AI exposure and employment or wage growth at the occupation or industry level

 ### Inequality
 [Stantcheva (2022)](https://www.nber.org/system/files/working_papers/w29657/w29657.pdf): Inequalities in the times of a pandemic